nodeshift-archived/node-rpm/README.md

     $ docker rm $(docker ps -a -q)

 ### Increase memory limit
-When runnnig the build you may require more than the default 2GB or memory.
+When running the build you may require more than the default 2GB or memory.
 This can be done by increasing the memory limit in Docker for Mac preferences.
 If you see an error similar to this you may need to increase your memory settings:

     collect2: fatal error: ld terminated with signal 9 [Killed]

 ### RPM package information
-Information about the installed RPM can be retreived using the following rpm command:
+Information about the installed RPM can be retrieved using the following rpm command:
 ```console
 [root@e8b41340469a node-rpm]# rpm -qi rhoar-nodejs
 Name        : rhoar-nodejs